Top 5 Eco-Friendly Laundry Detergent Brands (Chemical Free)

 Nonylphenol Ethoxylates (NPE)

-Nonylphenol Ethoxylates are non-ionic surfactants that used to be widely used in laundry soap.
+Nonylphenol Ethoxylates are non-ionic surfactants that were previously widely used in laundry soap.
 They are highly harmful to animal and plant life and will kill entire lakes if the levels are high enough.

 Phosphates